mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ### Test in Firefox for Android

-To run your extension in [Firefox for Android](https://www.mozilla.org/firefox/mobile/), follow these instructions to [set up your computer and device](/documentation/develop/developing-extensions-for-firefox-for-android/#set-up-your-computer-and-android-emulator-or-device).
+To run your extension in [Firefox for Android](https://www.mozilla.org/firefox/mobile/), follow the instructions to [set up your computer and device](/documentation/develop/developing-extensions-for-firefox-for-android/#set-up-your-computer-and-android-emulator-or-device).

 With your device connected to your development computer, run: